Ralph Yarl's mom: 'Buckets of tears,' but he's coping well

 KANSAS CITY, Mo.
 (AP) — The mother of Ralph Yarl, the Black teenager shot when he mistakenly went to the wrong Kansas City, Missouri, home to pick up his younger brothers, said her son is crying "buckets of tears" as he comes to grips with what happened to him.

 "Ralph is doing considerably well," Cleo Nagbe told "CBS Mornings" co-host Gayle King on Tuesday.
 "Physically, mornings are hard, but his spirits are in a good place.
-I borrow from his spirits.
-He is in very good hands."
+I borrow from his spirits."

 Nagbe said the trauma remains evident.
 She said her 16-year-old son is “able to communicate mostly when he feels like it, but mostly he just sits there and stares and the buckets of tears just rolls down his eyes.”